raphaelyancey/esphome_ds3502/README.md

 # esphome_ds3502
-ESPHome implementation of Adafruit DS3502 digipot
+ESPHome implementation of Adafruit DS3502 digipot using a `fan` component to select the wiper value.